 Planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
 Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
-See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning Permission has been granted for nine houses (four of them in a terrace and the others as individual plots), with very strict conditions relating to low ecological impact both in the building and running of the development.
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning has been granted for nine houses (four of them in a terrace and the others as individual plots), with very strict conditions relating to low ecological impact both in the building and running of the development.
 The site is set in rolling rural pastoral landscape with some woodland

 Formed within a wider co-operative support network, and with the aim of encouraging this type of living elsewhere, the principles of PermaculturePermaculture is the practice of a sustainable way of living in all its forms.
 In the UK the coordinating body is the Permaculture Association are central to the development.